-Doug McNeill has over thirty years experience in the energy industry and is currently responsible for business development overseeing the international and domestic sales teams and inter-governmental relations.
-Mr. McNeill graduated from Oregon State University with a Bachelor of Science degree in Mechanical Engineering and is also a graduate of the Corporate Governance College, Directors Education Program.
-He began his career with Nova, An Alberta Corporation and after five years as a design and project engineer joined Stream-Flo Industries Ltd. in 1987 as design engineer.
-Mr. McNeill has occupied several positions and tackled roles overseas with Stream-Flo including a two year expat assignment in Jakarta, Indonesia.
+Doug McNeill has over thirty years’ experience in the Energy Industry – and is currently responsible for Corporate Strategy and also oversees the Philanthropy of the Corporate Group.
+Doug graduated from Oregon State University with a Bachelor of Science Degree in Mechanical Engineering and he is also a graduate of the Corporate Governance College, Directors Education Program.
+Doug began his career with Nova, An Alberta Corporation and after five years as a design and project engineer joined Stream-Flo Industries Ltd. in 1987 as Design Engineer.
+Doug has occupied several positions and tackled roles overseas with Stream-Flo including a two year expat assignment in Jakarta, Indonesia.
+He has also traveled extensively – Africa, Middle East, Russia and South America.

 Duncan Au is a Chartered Accountant and Chartered Financial Analyst with over 25 years of corporate finance and energy services experience.
 In addition to his role at CWC, Mr. Au is President & CEO of JAFETICA Capital Inc., a private equity and corporate finance consulting practice that specializes in energy service opportunities.
 In 2005, he was President & CEO of his own private energy service company, Richmound Energy Services L.P., which was sold to a public company that later became Essential Energy Services Ltd. From 2006 to 2008, Mr. Au took on the role of Vice President, Business Development and Chief Financial Officer of Essential and helped build this public company from an enterprise value of zero to $410 million before departing.
 From 1998 to 2004, he held Vice President & Director positions in corporate finance with both Deloitte and Ernst & Young where he led financings and mergers and acquisitions in the energy services industry.
 Mr. Au currently serves on the Board of Directors of Calgary Economic Development and Board of Governors for the Canadian Oilmen’s Executive Association.
 He holds a Bachelor of Commerce degree from the University of Alberta.